 PV and FV

-The basic idea is that the is a sum of money at the start of the process - the Present value PV and this is increased by the action of interest over time either increased of decreased by a regular payment to give a sum of money in the future - the Future value FV.
+The basic idea is that there is a sum of money at the start of the process - the Present Value (PV).
+This is increased by the action of interest over time and either increased of decreased by a regular payment to give a sum of money in the future - the Future Value FV.

 We use the convention that the calculation is done from your point of view and money that you pay out is negative, i.e. it decreases your wealth.

 In the case of a savings plan you initially deposit the present value (which is often zero) and make a regular payment each time period.
 As both of these are cashflows away from you, both are negative.
 Over time the action of interest and the regular payment increase the size of the deposit and hence its future value grows.

 Notice that the FV is positive because it is money you own.

 A savings plan - the deposit gets bigger due to the payments and the action of interest.